Rider Plugin Development

 IntelliJ IDEA Configuration for Rider Plugin Development

 Although there is no dedicated Rider SDK, the ReSharper DevGuide addresses the subject of plugins for Rider.
-The documentation describes the configuration of the Gradle build script and settings.gradle file to build a Rider plugin using the Gradle project system in IntelliJ IDEA.
+The documentation describes the configuration of the Gradle build script and settings.gradle file to build a Rider plugin using the Gradle build system in IntelliJ IDEA.

 Developing Rider Plugins with the IDEA and ReSharper SDKs